lilyinstarlight/MCP/README.md

 To create a user, first open a web browser to `http://localhost/` or the address specified in `config.py` and login as the administrator user.
 Click `Admin` in the upper right and then make sure you are on the `Users` tab in the administration interface.
 Click the `Create User` button and fill out the form with the user's information.
 The admin checkbox enables administrative rights to the user allowing them access to the administration interface.
 From the multi-select field, choose the user's servers, holding down control to select more than one.
 After the information is filled out, click `Create` and the user will be able to login and manage its servers.

 ###Server creation dependencies###
 To create servers, you must be on a unix-like system with a modern compiler.
 Each server is compiled when it is created with a set of flags to keep them in their own prefixes and in a sane directory structure.
 This allows multiple servers to be kept on one system at the same time and allows easy access and configuration of the servers over FTP or SSH.
-Below are the necessary packages that must be installed to be able to download sources and create servers.
+Below are the necessary packages that must be installed to download sources and create servers.

 ####Debian/Ubuntu####
 - build-essential